Lois G. Britt Agribusiness Center

 - Society of American Foresters

-- Wayne County Cost of Community Services Study & Appendix (combined docs)
+- Craven County, NC Cost of Community Services Study (2014)

-- Duplin County Cost of Community Services Study & Appendix (combined docs)
+- Duplin County Cost of Community Services Study (2016)

-- Lee County Cost of Community Services Study & Appendix (combined docs)
+- Lee County Cost of Community Services Study (2017)

-- Wilson County Cost of Community Services Study & Appendix (combined docs)
+- Wilson County Cost of Community Services Study (2017)

 The Lois G. Britt Agribusiness Center was founded at University of Mount Olive in 2002 to provide a center for agribusiness development and agricultural education in eastern North Carolina.
 Agriculture is North Carolina’s number one industry, adding over $78 billion annually to the state’s economy.
 University of Mount Olive is located in the heart of eastern agriculture and the creation of the Center offers a unique opportunity for both students interested in agriculture and for outreach efforts that impact agricultural producers in the region.